-Kaléndis Ianuárii Luna vicesima quinta Anno 2019 Domini
+Kaléndis Ianuárii Luna septima decima Anno Domini 2021

 The morrow is the Octave of the Birth of our Lord Jesus Christ, upon the which day is commemorated His Circumcision.

-January 1st anno Domini 2019 The 25th Day of the Moon were born into the better life:
+January 1st 2021, the 17th day of the Moon, were born into the better life:

 At Rome, the holy martyr Almachius, who was slain by gladiators (about the year 404) at the command of Alpius, prefect of the city, because he said: "This is the Octave of the Lord's Birth, cease from your idolatrous superstitions, and your unclean sacrifices."
 Likewise at Rome, upon the Appian Way, thirty holy soldiers who were crowned with martyrdom, under the Emperor Diocletian.